Aria-wlj/Cloud-Certs/CLFC02/CLFC02.md

 It provisions your resources in a safe, repeatable manner, enabling you to frequently build your infrastructure and applications

 allows you to create and **manage a collection of related AWS resources** **using templates**, to reliably provision, manage, and update its infrastructure in the AWS Cloud

+#### AWS Cloud Development Kit (AWS CDK)

+is a software development framework that a company can use to define cloud resources as code and provision the resources through AWS CloudFormation

 #### AWS Outposts